 With a brand new Echo Show generation on the way, there’s never been a better time to get your hands on an older-gen Show device.
 In this comparison, we’ll be pitting Amazon’s first-gen Echo Show against the second-gen iteration.
 We’ll take a look at the important specs and see how the models stack up against each other.
 The second-generation Show is an all-around improvement, but you probably want to know the details: Let’s start with design.

 The second-gen Echo Show 2018 has a significantly different design than the blockier Show 2017.
 Let’s talk about the size, the speaker placement, and the materials.

 - Materials: As with the other second-generation Echo products, the Show 2018 switches from smooth black plastic to a fabric covering that’s available in dark gray or white.
 It’s more home-friendly but also harder to clean if something splashes on the surface.

 However, the larger screen is a surprisingly important QOL upgrade.
 Many people tend to watch video on a Show from across the kitchen or the other side of the living room.
-A larger screen makes it easier to absorb key details at a distance, and makes the Show 2018 a much better video device.
+A larger screen makes it easier to absorb key details at a distance and makes the Show 2018 a much better video device.

 Amazon evidently realized this.
-The Show 2018 doesn’t just have different speaker placement: It has two 2-inch speakers, a passive bass radiator, and Dolby processing.
+The Show 2018 doesn’t just have different speaker placement — it has two 2-inch speakers, a passive bass radiator, and Dolby processing.
 The difference is really significant.
 The Echo 2018’s speakers do not embarrass, and the added clarity is ideal for everything from catching up on a football game to filling your house party with music.
 In other words, if you like music or watching video on your Show, the 2018 model is an easy recommendation.

 Pricing and availability